Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

-Table~\ref{tab:orbe} presents the calculated ionization potential (IP) estimated from the $1s$ orbital energy.
-We can see that IP estimated from HF is the closet to the exact value, and TC and BiTC tend to overestimate it.
+Table~\ref{tab:orbe} presents the calculated ionization potential (IP) estimated from the $1s$ orbital energy for a helium atom.
+We can see that IP estimated from HF is the closest to the exact value, and TC and BITC tend to overestimate it.
 The reason can be understood by the following reason.
-It is well known that, in the HF method, two errors of IP is partially canceled out: one is a lack of the correlation effects and the other one is a lack of the orbital relaxation that actually takes place when an electron is removed from an atom.
-The former error gives a high total energy of He, and thus results in underestimation of IP.
-On the other hand, the latter overestimate the total energy of He$^+$, which results in overestimation of IP.
-While IP is relatively accurate for HF by such an error cancelation, the former error is expected to be small in (Bi)TC because of the inclusion of the electron correlation effects.
-Thus, the overestimation of IP is expected in (Bi)TC because of the lack of the orbital relaxation in He$^+$.
-Note that this is not the failure of the (Bi)TC method itself, but rather due to the limitation of the Koopmans' theorem.
-It is an important future issue to see how the situation changes for larger atoms where the relaxation effect is expected to become smaller.
-The ionization potentials of 0.9180 Ht. for HF and 0.9179 Ht. for TC using $a=1.92$ Bohr for $S_{\mathrm{minimum}}$ were reported in Ref.~\cite{Umezawa}, the former of which is consistent with ours while we obtained 0.9290 Ht. for TC using the same Jastrow factor.
-A discrepancy of IP for TC is likely relevant to the difference in $E_{\mathrm{TC}}$ as discussed in the previous section, the origin of which might be the basis-set error in the previous study.
+It is well known that, in the HF method, two errors of IP are partially canceled out: one is a lack of the correlation effects and the other one is a lack of the orbital relaxation that actually takes place when an electron is removed from an atom.
+By the lack of the correlation effects, the HF total energy of He is overestimated while the total energy of the single-electron system He$^+$ is not, which results in underestimation of IP ($=E(\mathrm{He}^+)-E(\mathrm{He})$).
+On the other hand, by the lack of the orbital relaxation, the total energy of He$^+$ is overestimated, which results in overestimation of IP.
+These two errors are partially canceled in IP evaluated with the Hartree-Fock orbital energy $\epsilon_{ii}$ of He.
+However, as for TC and BITC, an error of the correlation effects will be smaller while an error of the orbital relaxation will still take place, resulting in overestimation of IP.
+Note that this is not the failure of the TC and BITC methods themselves, but rather due to the limitation of the Koopmans' theorem.
+The ionization potentials of 0.9180 Ht. for HF and 0.9179 Ht. for TC using $a=1.92$ Bohr for $S_{\mathrm{minimal}}$ were reported in Ref.~\cite{Umezawa}, the former of which is consistent with ours while we obtained 0.9290 Ht. for TC using the same Jastrow factor.
+A discrepancy of IP for TC is likely relevant to the difference in $E_{\mathrm{TC}}$ as discussed in Sec.~\ref{sec:tote}, the origin of which might be the basis-set error in the previous study, Ref.~\cite{Umezawa}.